-When two parties divorce and they have children the whole family getting divorced.
+When two parties divorce and those two parties have children the whole family getting divorced.
 Because of this reality, the children should be given special consideration and considered merely another object to be negotiated between the husband and wife.
 In fact, the children are likely to have strong recollections of what has happened up to and throughout the divorce case.
 What’s more, the children probably have opinions about the divorce case.
+But should those opinions be shared in court.
+Will your children have to testify in a Florida divorce?

 That being said, the Florida courts consider the children’s observations, reflections and opinions in a way that fully considers the “best interests of the child” which is also the standard for any custody consideration.